caltechlibrary/nlp/nltk.md

 Also, the file is automatically closed at the end of each `open()` code block.

 For reading text from the web we will use the `request` method from the `urllib` library to download the text of 'Origin of the Species' from [Project Gutenberg](https://www.gutenberg.org/).
-We will use this version: [The Origin of Species by Means of Natural Selection by Charles Darwin (6th. ed.)](https://www.gutenberg.org/ebooks/2009)
+We will use this version: [The Origin of Species by Means of Natural Selection by Charles Darwin (6th. ed.)](https://www.gutenberg.org/ebooks/2009), the [plain text UTF-8 version](https://www.gutenberg.org/cache/epub/2009/pg2009.txt).

 ### <a name='preprocessing'/>2.
 Text preprocessing